tuftsdev/cs120-hleal/notuber/README.md

 Other than that, it is clear that the optimizations made with the css file and js file both helped to reduce file size. the css file reduced by 54 B and the js file reduced by .3 kB.</p>

 ## Lab 10
 1. So far, I have determined and marked my location on the map.
+I have added a function to load the rides.
 2. I have not collaborated with anyone on this lab.
 3. I have spent about 6 hours on this lab.